Whether breeding takes place accidentally or by choice, how to know if my dog is pregnant is a common question most owners and breeders have.

 4. Nesting behaviors

-Much like humans, dogs prepare themselves psychologically once they are pregnant.
-If you find her engaged in activities like shredding the fabric or trying to prepare beddings for the future puppies, you have reasons to tell that your dog is pregnant.
-Make sure you have a whelping kit and a whelping box ready!
+Similar to humans, dogs exhibit nesting behaviors when they are pregnant.
+If you observe your dog shredding fabric or trying to prepare bedding for future puppies, it’s a good indication that she is pregnant.
+Make sure you have a whelping kit and a whelping box ready to provide a comfortable birthing environment.

 5. Less active